The Inward Investment and International Taxation Review: Indonesia

-In 2019, the Government issued Government Regulation No. 45 of 2019 on Amendment to Government Regulation No. 94 of 2010 on the Calculation of Taxable Income and Settlement of Income Tax in the Current Year (taking effect since 26 June 2019), which provides the following tax incentives:
+In 2019, the government issued Government Regulation No. 45 of 2019 on Amendment to Government Regulation No. 94 of 2010 on the Calculation of Taxable Income and Settlement of Income Tax in the Current Year (taking effect on 26 June 2019), which provides the following tax incentives:

 - allowing corporate taxpayers who open a new business or expand their existing businesses in labour-intensive sectors to offset 60 per cent of their investment against their taxable net income;